 MPI proposes the following amendments to the Notice:

-The amendment of existing MRL entries for the following compounds and commodities:
+2. The amendment of the existing entry in the Notice for the following compounds:

 (*) indicates that the maximum residue level has been set at or about the limit of analytical quantification.